英文字典中文字典

 • The Steerage Experience – The Only Way to Cross

-The word ‘steerage’ was one of the most controversial and contradictory terms of the 19th and 20th centuries Put simply, it meant the lowest grade of accommodation on steamships But it stood for extreme poverty, hardship, and suffering
+Exploring the dark, cramped and deadly conditions endured by millions of people desperate to reach the New World The word ‘steerage’ was one of the most controversial and contradictory terms of the 19th and 20th centuries Put simply, it meant the lowest grade of accommodation on steamships

 • Journeys in Steerage Archival Collection | GG Archives